EllaButCute/node-project/steps.md

     ```
 34. type `.\node_modules\.bin\ava` in the terminal
 35. in `package.json` change the `"test": ...` script to `"test": "./node_modules/.bin/ava"`
+36. type `npm test` in the terminal to test things out

 <hr>

 ### Other things

+#### git

+A properly formed Git commit subject line should always be able to complete the following sentence:

+If applied, this commit will your subject line here

 #### markdown